 While it depends on the template you use for your receipts, there are some essential parts that you see on almost every receipt.
 Below is a detailed guide on how to fill in those crucial parts:

 Step 1.
 Fill in the date

 Write the exact date at the top page of your receipt when the transaction occurs.
 It can be the date when you receive payments or when your client receives your products or services.

-2. Company name and contact information
+Step 2.
+Fill in the company name and contact information

 Most businesses have customized receipt books that have all this information pre-printed at the top left-hand corner of the receipt page.
 If you don’t have a customized receipt book, you will have to write down your company phone number/hotline and address under the company name.

-3. Other related details
+Step 3.
+Include other related details

 Feel free to include other details like your website address, social media accounts, or operating hours.
 On a side note, if you don’t have a company name, it’s recommended to write your own full name instead.

 - Russell Campbell